 A widely-held belief is that the aging process unquestionably corresponds to diminished mobility and flexibility.
 Although it’s correct that health conditions including osteoarthritis impact large numbers of seniors, it’s also true that you can take proactive measures to help guarantee optimum strength and stamina through your later years.

-One of the best means to enhance mobility is introducing flexibility exercises for seniors, and incorporating these into a daily routine.
+One of the best means for improving senior mobility is introducing flexibility exercises, and incorporating these into a daily routine.
 Stretching leads to better posture and movement of joints, coupled with decreased muscle soreness and tension.
 It can also help lessen the likelihood of falls and other injuries, and boosts circulation, balance, coordination and muscle control.

 Always check with your loved one’s physician before beginning any new fitness program, including stretching.
 With his or her approval, the following are wonderful stretches for older adults:

 - Gradually bring down the chin towards the chest area, and turn the head to one side for a count of 15; then repeat with the opposite side.

 - Clutching a towel in one hand, raise the arm vertically and hang the towel behind the back; then grasp the bottom end of the towel with your other hand and stretch downward, holding for a count of 30.

 - Lift both arms straight out to your sides, with palms facing forward; gradually reach the arms straight back until a stretching sensation is felt, and hold for a count of 30.

 - From a seated position, lift one foot up and shift slowly from one side to another.
 Repeat with the other foot.

 - While lying on your back, raise one leg, grab onto the back of the thigh, and lightly draw it towards you as the other leg and hip remain on the ground.
 Try not to pull on the knee.
 Repeat with the other leg.